jlhg/hooked/README.md

 - `github_watch_push_branch`: The Git branch name to watch.
 - `discord_webhook_url`: The Discord webhook URL to send the notification to Discord channel.
 See [Intro to Webhooks – Discord](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for creating a Discord webhook URL.

+Configure the Github Webhook.
+Set the payload URL to `<your-server-address>/webhooks/github`.

 Copy the example `build.sh` to the current directory.
 Open it and add whatever commands you want to execute.